Cory Roper: Craftsman Truck Series

 Roper made his NASCAR debut in 2018 at Martinsville in the Truck Series.
 He drove the No. 04 car for his own team, Roper Racing.
 He finished thirteenth in his first race after starting 17th.
 Roper ran his second race at Iowa, starting 26th and finishing 18th.

 In Roper's maiden voyage of 2019, he made an impressive run to second position from his 25th starting position at Daytona International Speedway before being eliminated by a wreck.
 Roper said that his team would like to run the full 2019 schedule but would need more funding to do so.
 At Atlanta Roper qualified 28th while finishing 16th.
 At Las Vegas, he would have a strong showing qualifying fifth but ending early as he would tangle with Matt Crafton early in the race.
 Roper had planned a full schedule in 2020.
 Following the Daytona Road Course event, Roper and his team did not show up for another event.

 Roper announced plans to attempt the full schedule again in 2021.
 In the opener at Daytona, Roper took the lead on the final lap but suffered damage from a push by Sheldon Creed and was unable to block Ben Rhodes, who—along with Jordan Anderson—passed him coming to the finish as he finished third.

 On February 22, 2023, Roper was indefinitely suspended by NASCAR for violating NASCAR's substance abuse policy.
 He would not be eligible to return to the sport until he completed NASCAR's road to recovery program.
 He was reinstated on March 21.

+Rpoer returned in 2024 and competed at Daytona and Talladega.
+After skipping 2025, he competed in the ARCA Menards Series East at Rockingham.
+He also returned to the Truck Series, this time with Halmar Friesen Racing at Texas.

+Personal life

+He is not related to Tony Roper or his father Dean Roper.